digibib/kohadevbox/README.md

 ### vars/user.yml

 Uncomment the lines you would like to change.
-Usually your personal information, including your email and bugzilla password.
+Usually your personal information, including your email and bugzilla password (see below for instructions).

 ### Running Vagrant